wp-plugins/booking-calendar-contact-form/README.txt

 	» Booking form connected to PayPal
 	» Optional availability verification
 	» Season management
+	» Weekly bookings supported
+	» Fixed days bookings supported
-	» full-day bookings or partial-day bookings as used in hotels » Built-in captcha anti-spam
+	» Full-day bookings or partial-day bookings as used in hotels » Built-in captcha anti-spam
 	» Configurable email texts
 	» Configurable validation messages
 	» Printable bookings list
-	» ... and more features (see below)
+	» Multiple colors for marking dates on the booking calendar » ... and more features (see below)

 With the **Booking Calendar Contact Form** you can create a **classic contact form** or a **booking form with a reservation calendar**, connected to a PayPal payment button.
 The reservation calendar lets the customer select the start (ex: check-in) and end (ex: checkout) dates.